PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 }
 ```

-Create a `GetArtistByID` method on the `Controller` type that takes an `id` as parameter and returns an artist if its id matches the one
+Create a `GetArtistByID` method on the `Controller` type that takes an `id` as parameter and returns an artist if its `id` matches the one
-given as a parameter.
+given as parameter.

 ```go
 package controller